 Walk….walk….walk, and when you are done, walk some more.

 The only real training for Mount Kilimanjaro is walking – hitting the pavement until your feet bleed.
-It will prepare you body for the long days and get your legs in the best shape of their lives.
+It will prepare your body for the long days and get your legs in the best shape of their lives.

 And for all you fitness/gym junkies out there…pumping weights and cardio routines aren‘t going to help.
-This is mountain climbing, unfortunately altitude doesn‘t care if you‘ve run a marathon.
+This is mountain climbing, and unfortunately altitude doesn‘t care if you‘ve run a marathon.

 And trust us, a screaming personal trainer is not as scary as the symptoms of altitude sickness.

-I won‘t go too deep into altitude sickness, but basically it‘s a very real concern when you climb mountains anywhere in the world.
+I won‘t go too deep into altitude sickness, but basically, it‘s a very real concern when you climb mountains anywhere in the world.